naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 #### For candidates:

 * A candidate is not forced to process everything on the spot during the interview -- having 3 hours for the assignment means you can spend more than 10 minutes trying to understand everything and plan a solution.
-The time given also allows interviewers to give a more technically rigorous challenge than what can be served in a 1 hour time slot.
+The time given also allows interviewers to give a more technically rigorous challenge than what can be served in a 1 hour time slot (unlike [Pragmatic Practicals](https://www.naveed.dev/posts/leetcode-alternatives-compared#what-they-get-wrong-2) and LeetCode interviews).
 * The 1 hour deep dive afterwards provides meaningful feedback for the candidate.
 A huge problem with interviews is that companies are cagey about giving feedback lest they get sued -- this makes it difficult for a candidate to figure out what they did wrong and how they can improve for the next company.
 Hearing an interviewer say "that's a nice solution" makes all the difference!
 * Doing the test on-premises means you can ask for clarifications and get a response on the order of minutes, not hours or days (unlike [take-homes](https://www.naveed.dev/posts/leetcode-alternatives-compared#what-they-get-wrong)).
 * the nature of on-site interviews means that you have a constrained time-box to do the project in.
 You don't need spend your valuable personal time at home working on a project -- after the on-site, you're done.